Azure/fta-architecturalreview/articles/introduction.md

 Ensure that you have confidence in the Azure platform to meet the needs of your solution based upon an the advice of an Azure Engineering Expert.

 ### Identify
-Pick up on any common errors or common improvement points that can be made to your architecture and signpost you to the relevant documentation to resolve them.
+Pick up on any common errors or common improvement points that can be made to your architecture and direct you to the relevant documentation on patterns or to resolve them.

 ### Onboarding
 Quickly identify and define the scope of the knowledge transfer and MS assistance that you will require to help you to either rapidly move the application yourselves or with a partner / MS Services.